xhajnal/DiPS/README.md

 Graphical User Interface should appear now (With some additional output returned in the command line).

-For fully functional GUI (all the features fully visible) please set the scale of the screen to 100%.
+For fully functional GUI (all the features fully visible) please use screen with resolution 1680x900 (HD+) or higher and set the scale of the screen to 100%.

 *****